AlbertFaust/mit-ocw-6.00sc/Unit1/1.Introduction-to-6.00/Lecture1.md

 * _Semantics_

 **Syntax**: tells us which sequences of characters and symbols constitute a well-formed string.
 Well-formed does not necessarily mean meaningful.
 Something can be syntactically correct but may make no sense.
 **Static Semantics**: tells us which well-formed strings have meaning.
 **Semantics**: looks only at the strings that are both syntactically correct and static semantically correct.
 It assigns real meaning to them and removes ambiguity.

+####Types of Error<br>
+When a program does not do what is expected it may:
+* _Crash_
+* _Infinately Loop_
+* _Incorrect Output_

+**Crash**: when a program crashes it stops running and produces some indication that it has done so.
+This is the best type of error because it is obvious straight away that there is a problem with the code that needs to be fixed.
+**Infinite Loop**: sometimes a program will never stop.
+This can take some time to diagnose if you are unsure of how long the program is supposed to run.
+These errors are usually down to an error with the flow of control.
+**Incorrect Output**: these are the worst errors of all.
+They are often not immediately noticeable and can have devastating consequences.
+Ideally a program should be composed of strong static semantics to reduce the probability of it behaving unexpectedly.

+####Compiled vs Interpreted Language<br>
+**Interpreted**: `source code -> checker -> interpreter -> output`
+* _Iterpreted Languages are easier to debug than compiled languages as the source code is interpreted and errors are described in the language of the source code (the code you wrote)._

+**Compiled**: `source code -> checker/compiler -> object code -> interpreter -> output`
+* _Compiled Languages first compile the code to object code.
+This code is closer to the language of the computer, the problem here is that the error messages are in terms of the object code and can be very obscure._
+* _The advantage of compiled code is that it is usually more efficient.
+They go through this extra step which means that they take less time to run._